 You will also need to pay the ingoing contribution (purchase price) which is payable at settlement.

 Under the Retirement Villages Act 1999 (QLD) you will be provided with a suite of legal documents for you to review prior to making a purchase decision.

-There is a minimum period of 21 days for you to review the Prospective Costs documents prior to signing the Residence Agreement.
-Should you wish to enter the Residence Agreement before the 21-day period, you can sign the 21-day Precontractual Disclosure Waiver document, executed by your solicitor.
+There is a minimum period of 21-days for you to review the Prospective Costs documents prior to signing the Residence Agreement.
+Should you wish to enter the Residence Agreement before the 21-day period, you can sign the 7-day Precontractual Disclosure Waiver document, executed by your solicitor.

-For you to review with your solicitor, only required if you want to waive the 21-day review period
+For you to review with your solicitor, only required if you want to waive the 21-day PCD review period to 7-days.

-Information and queries you may have about the village
+Information and queries you may have about purchasing at the village.

 The village has an extensive policy which ensures all buildings, including communal facilities and accommodation units, are covered in the event of disaster.
 Residents contribute to the cost of this insurance as part of the weekly fee.

 You will be responsible for your private property, the contents of your home and your vehicle.
 You will also be responsible for any accidental or deliberate damage to the home.